nathanmarinas2/nathanmarinas2/README.md

 BSc in Artificial Intelligence — **Universidade da Coruña (2022–2026)**.
 Previously **AI Engineer Intern at ABANCA**, working on GenAI, RAG reliability and forecasting (**9.2/10 final review**).

+📰 **Featured in [El Español / Quincemil](https://www.elespanol.com/quincemil/a-coruna/20260223/proyecto-estudiante-usc-busca-revolucionar-bicicoruna-falla-tiempo/1003744139453_0.html)** for my independent ML and data analysis of A Coruña's BiciCoruña bike-sharing network.

 I work on AI systems beyond the model itself: where the data comes from, how outputs are evaluated and validated, what the system is allowed to touch, and what happens when it is uncertain or wrong.

 **Models are components.
 Reliable systems are the product.**